• Email

 Since I posted my pumpkin gluten-free cinnamon rolls last year, I've received dozens of requests for a classic gluten-free cinnamon rolls recipe.
 They're finally here!

 These gluten-free cinnamon rolls are tender and fluffy with a warm gooey center.
 A crisp shell softens as the cream cheese icing nestles among the layers.
-Everything you love about classic cinnamon rolls, but with nutritious flavorful gluten-free flours.
+Everything you love about classic cinnamon rolls, but with flavorful whole grain gluten-free flours.

 Does Gluten-Free Flour Rise?